-47. The Council uses performance related pay on top of basic pay for a few specific posts.
-The Council will use performance related pay where a need for this is identified by the Head of Service, in consultation with the relevant portfolio holder for payments over £10k (in line with scheme of delegation).
+44. The Council uses performance related pay on top of basic pay for a few specific posts.
+The Council will use performance related pay where a need for this is identified by the relevant senior manager in consultation with Councillors, as required by the Council's scheme of delegation.
 This will be used to assist with the retention and recruitment to posts delivering key projects where there is a commercial imperative and/or where not to do so could affect delivery of time critical priority projects.